FAIR-data-for-CAPACITY/ZIB-uploader/README.rst

 ..
     Goto https://zenodo.org/account/settings/github/ to enable Zenodo/GitHub integration.
-    After creation of a GitHub release at https://github.com/ FAIR-data-for-CAPACITY /zib_uploader/releases there will be a Zenodo upload created at https://zenodo.org/deposit with a DOI, this DOI can be put in the Zenodo badge urls.
+    After creation of a GitHub release at https://github.com/FAIR-data-for-CAPACITY/zib_uploader/releases there will be a Zenodo upload created at https://zenodo.org/deposit with a DOI, this DOI can be put in the Zenodo badge urls.
     In the README, we prefer to use the concept DOI over versioned DOI, see https://help.zenodo.org/#versioning.
 .. |Zenodo Badge| image:: https://zenodo.org/badge/DOI/< replace with created DOI >.svg